connellmccarthy/connellmccarthy.github.io/README.md

 #### Updating products

-The command `node products.js` or `npm run fetch_products` will import your products from Shopify and format them for Jekyll.
+The command `node products.js` or `npm run products` will import your products from Shopify and format them for Jekyll.

 #### Updating content